lo-maxwell/react-virtual-garden/design-doc.md

 ## Problem Identification and Motivation

-The project began with the goal of creating an interactive, lightweight web-based simulation game.
-The key motivation was to design a system where users could visually organize and personalize virtual spaces while managing in-game resources in a rewarding feedback loop.
+I wanted to make a browser-based farming game similar to Farmville, but with no ads/IAPs/ways to speed up timers.
+Ideally players will log on for a few minutes a day to check on their farms and see some progression, without much incentive to either be online all the time or to spend money.

-Initial challenges included defining the scope of the simulation (how much complexity to support for crops, plots, and user actions) and identifying a suitable tech stack that supports scalability and real-time interactivity within a browser.
+Initial challenges included defining the scope of the simulation (how much complexity to support for crops, plots, and user actions) and identifying a suitable, lightweight tech stack that supports scalability and real-time interactivity within a browser.

 ## System Architecture